PCS Stamps & Coins

-PCS Stamps & Coins, formerly known as the Postal Commemorative Society, markets a variety of heirloom collectibles.
-It is the world's largest philatelic organization.
-Products include collectibles that contain U.S. silver dollars, other historic U.S. coins, State Quarters, mint condition U.S. stamps, and U.S. paper money.
-They have a 30-day unconditional return policy.
+PCS Stamps & Coins, formerly known as the Postal Commemorative Society, is a company selling a variety of collectible stamps, coins, and other memorabilia.
+Their products include collectibles including U.S. silver dollars, other historic U.S. coins, State Quarters, mint condition U.S. stamps, and U.S. paper money.

 The company is headquartered in Norwalk, Connecticut.

 History

 Postal Commemorative Society ("PCS") was first formed in 1970 as a division of MBI.
 Its first product was U.S. first day of issue covers.

 In 1973, MBI was still a subsidiary of Glendinning Companies.
 It consisted of two divisions, Postal Commemorative Society and The Danbury Mint.
 In December 1975, MBI ended all its legal ties with Glendinning Companies and became an independent business.
 Easton Press was formed in 1975 as MBI's third division.

+In the late 1900s, the company sold so-called "Golden Replicas of US Stamps" which were first day covers of stamps accompanied by an extremely (less than paper-thin) gold stamp of similar design.
+There is so little gold in these stamps that even at today's prices of near $US3000 per ounce they are worth less than the cost of extracting the gold from its aluminum or paper backing.

 In 2006, Postal Commemorative Society changed its name to PCS Stamps & Coins to reflect the shift in its product offers.